 IMPORTANT NOTES

 - You MUST confirm and obtain any visa requirements prior to the booking.
 All visa requirements are the sole responsibility of the traveler.
-A current valid passport is required on the day of travel.
+A current, valid passport is required on the day of travel.

 - Gratuities are not included in the price (not mandatory, but encouraged)

-- The final choice of hotels will depend on the availability at the moment of your booking.
+- The final choice of hotels will depend on the availability at the time of your booking.
 We reserve the right to change the hotel due to availability, but we promise the same category, location, and level of quality

 - Please note that VICTOR TOURS doesn’t guarantee the timing due to weather and traffic